xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 >
 You will notice two peculiar things in the command we run:
 >
-*  **Mounting of /var/run/netns**: We mount /var/run/netns into the docker container.
-This is an option we use to mount all the potential network namespaces that may be created to match the XR vrfs.
+*  **Mounting of /var/run/netns/<vrf-name>**: We mount /var/run/netns/<vrf-name> into the docker container.
+This is an option we use to mount the appropriate network namespace(s) (one or more -v options may be used) into the container.
 These network namespaces (XR release 6.3.1+) are created on the host and then bind-mounted into the XR LXC for user convenience.
-The docker container, running on the host, will simply inherit these network namespaces through the /var/run/netns mount. **Bear in mind that before 6.3.1 release only the `global-vrf` is supported in the XR linux shell**.
+In case of ASR9k, these network namespaces are local.
+The docker container, running on the host (inside XR VM in case of ASR9k), will simply inherit these network namespaces through the /var/run/netns/<vrf-name> mount. **Bear in mind that before 6.3.1 release only the `global-vrf` is supported in the XR linux shell**.
 >
-*  **--privileged flag**: We're using the `--privileged` flag because even when network namespaces are mounted from the "host" into the docker container, a user can change into a particular network namespace or execute commands in a particular namespace, only if the container is launched with privileged capabilties.
+*  **--cap-add=SYS_ADMIN flag**: We're using the `--cap-add=SYS_ADMIN` flag because even when network namespaces are mounted from the "host" (or XR VM in case of ASR9k) into the docker container, a user can change into a particular network namespace or execute commands in a particular namespace, only if the container is launched with privileged capabilties.

 Yay!
 The container's running.
 We can get into the container by starting bash through a docker exec.
 If you're running container images that do not support a shell, try docker attach instead.